joshuazlin/axion_cosmo/README.md

 # Cosmology Final Project

 Final Project for Harvard Cosmology class, taught by Cora Dvorkin.
 Reproduction of [this paper](https://arxiv.org/abs/1906.00967).
+You can read our [final paper here](axion_cosmo.pdf), and read our [presentation slides here](presentation/axion_cosmo.pdf).

 Installation Instructions